-Security Operations#
+Security operations#

 How Lens Agents is run, protected, and supported as a platform — internal access controls, incident response, key management, backups, and the operational commitments that back enterprise deployments.

-| Concern | SaaS (Lens-hosted) | Self-hosted |
+| Concern | Who owns it |

-| Infrastructure ownership | Lens Agents | You |
+| Infrastructure ownership | You |

-| Data residency | Lens-hosted region (selectable) | Your cloud, your region, your VPC |
+| Data residency | Your cloud, your region, your VPC — see Data sovereignty |

-| Monitoring, uptime, and incident response | Lens-operated, SLA per evaluation agreement | Your ops team operates; Lens Agents provides support per evaluation agreement |
+| Monitoring, uptime, and incident response | Your ops team operates it; we support per the agreement |

-| Change management | Controlled deployment, customer notification for breaking changes | You control upgrade cadence |
+| Change management | You control upgrade cadence — see the release notes |

 What we document publicly#